 - For many kids with ADHD or executive function challenges, getting started is the hardest part.
 Writing has many steps, from planning to editing, which can be completely overwhelming!
 While it may look like your child is “procrastinating” or “being lazy” this can actually be a sign of paralyzing overwhelm, not knowing where to start.

 - To write, you need to have the big picture in mind.
 What is the end result?
 What do you want your reader to think/feel/know?
-At the same time, you need to be focused on the details (spelling, punctuation, grammar).
+At the same time, focusing on the details (spelling, punctuation, grammar).
 This means constantly shifting focus while staying on task.

 - Children with ADHD often have difficulty regulating their attention to detail.
 This means they may be overly attentive to details, or they work so slowly that they don’t finish on time!
 On a different day, that same child may also rush through their work and ignore the important details, which results in careless errors.